material-components/material-components-android/docs/theming/Motion.md

 **?attr/motionDurationLong1** | `500ms`   | Duration for use with elements that traverse a large portion of the screen, such as page transitions.
 **?attr/motionDurationLong2** | `600ms`   |

-In general, durations should increase in duration as the area/traversal of an animation increases.
+In general, duration should increase as the area/traversal of an animation increases.
 Maintaining this rule when customizing duration attributes will ensure your transitions have a consistent sense of speed.

 To override a duration attribute, assign the attribute to your desired millisecond integer value.